-Many pet stores will sell starter aquarium setups for both warm water and cold-water fish species.
+Most pet stores sell starter aquarium setups for warm and cold-water fish species.
 The most basic cold water setups are fine for goldfish and often come with a filter to clean the water.
-However, many of these filters will not be powerful enough to provide sufficient oxygen without the addition of an air pump.
+However, these filters are often not powerful enough to provide sufficient oxygen without adding an air pump.

 What Is An Air Pump

-An air pump is just what it sounds like.
-It is a battery or mains-driven device that pumps air from the atmosphere through a pipe placed beneath the water surface.
+An air pump is a battery or mains-driven device that pumps air from outside an aquarium through a pipe placed beneath the water’s surface.

-As air is delivered through the pipe, where air bubbles are formed that will float to the surface and turn into dissolved oxygen, which re-enters the tank.
+As air is delivered through the pipe, air bubbles are released, floating to the surface, where they pop, allowing oxygen to dissolve into the tank water.

 Air pumps can deliver enough oxygen to even the largest tanks or the smallest fishbowl, but it doesn’t mean you always need an air pump.
-The larger the tank or the more fish in the tank, the more oxygen will be required.
+The larger the tank or, the more fish in a tank, the more oxygen will be required.

-A large understocked tank will not require as much oxygen, but a small overstocked tank will require more oxygen.
+A large understocked tank will not require as much oxygen as a small, overstocked tank.

 Below is an air pump manufactured by TETRA.
 It is called the WHISPER, is suitable to provide enough oxygen to a 100-gallon tank, and is generally less than $30-$40 on Amazon.